amazon-connect/amazon-connect-salesforce-cti/classic/05 Appendix A - CTI Flow Sources and Events/01 CTI Flow Sources and Events.md

   - onMissed -- The voice contact is / was missed.

+  - onDestroy - The voice contact is destroyed.

 - Amazon Connect Chat Contact

   - onConnecting -- The chat contact is connecting.